 Can’t decide on whether you want an of-the-moment red kitchen or an on-trend grey kitchen?
 Why not mix and match, to embrace the qualities of both.
 A darker crimson red is the perfect shade to sit alongside a lead grey colour, complimenting each other without overpowering the look.

 This open-plan kitchen space allows the dominant colours to create a clearly defined kitchen along along one wall.
-The floating shelves on the far side, in a brighter shade of red, help to incorporate the colour further.
+The floating kitchen shelving on the far side, in a brighter shade of red, helps to incorporate the colour further.